 In these frequency bands, 10.5, 26, 28 and 32 GHz despite early FWA standardisation efforts in ETSI and IEEE, technology costs remained high and commercial uncertainty prevented widespread take up and deployment for access applications.

-In addition, the 42GHz frequency band, originally designated for exclusive Multimedia Wireless Systems (MWS) use (ECC/DEC(99)15), has not been exploited anywhere in Europe, apart from some applications in the Russian Federation.
-Thus during 2010 the ECC decided to open this frequency band also to P-P links in order to relieve link congestion in 38GHz band which is heavily used for mobile backhauling.
+In addition, the 42GHz frequency band, originally designated for exclusive Multimedia Wireless Systems (MWS) use (ECC/DEC(99)15) in 2009, was not exploited anywhere in Europe, apart from some applications in the Russian Federation.
+Thus during 2010 the ECC decided to open this frequency band also to P-P links in order to relieve link congestion in 38 GHz band which is heavily used for mobile backhauling.

 However the recent explosion in data demand over mobile networks and the very rapid evolution of mobile technologies could lead to future renewed interest in the capacity of the higher frequency bands particularly in the light of technological developments that could lead to effective commercialization of new infrastructures in multipoint technology in these frequencies.